La Coartada means your alibi.

 Color: Cherry colored, purple sparkle, abundant leg, medium layer.

 -Wine & Spirits Magazine, Apr '17 gave 90 points to 2007 La Coartada and named it one of 'The Year's Best Portuguese Reds'.
 "At first, this tastes fully mature, with the sweet mushrooms notes of an old Rioja.
-Later, as it opens, it gains a foresty coolness, the silken texture yielding notes of pomegranate, rose and dried flowers.
-Decant it to serve with roast game birds stuffed with wild mushroom."
+Later, as it opens, it gains a foresty coolness, the silken texture yielding notes of pomegranate, rose, and dried flowers."